jsconf/festival-x.jsconf.eu/contents/copy/scholarships/faq.md

 __What does the scholarship entail?__

-If you get selected for a scholarship, you will receive a full ticket to JSConf EU and CSSconf EU.
-Additionally, we will pay for your flights/transport and/or accommodation.
+If you get selected for a scholarship, you receive a combo ticket to CSSconf/JSConf EU 2019.
+Additionally and dependent on what you need, we will organize and pay for your flights/transport and/or hotel (up to 4 nights).
+We will get in touch with you to discuss further travel details but if you have any questions beforehand, please reach out to us via [scholarship@jsconf.eu](mailto:scholarship@jsconf.eu?subject=Scholarship%20FAQ).

 __Can I apply for a scholarship again if I got one last year?__